eladrich/pyrallis/docs/api.md

 ```python
 def wrap(config_path=None)
 ```
-The pyrallis.ArgumentParser is very explicit and is designed to mimic the style of a regular ArgumentParser.
 Inspired by Hydra, Pyrallis also offers an alternative decorator that wraps your main function and automatically initializes a configuration class to match your function signature.

 > Parameters